Skip to content

-Demodulation and Measurement
+Demodulation and Measurement¶

-The demodulation operation, used in the measure() QUA statement, is central to dispersive readout techniques such as cQED and other quantum platforms such as spin qubits, Majorana based qubits and others.
-In this section we describe it in general, from the perspective of applying it for state estimation using the OPX.
-We then show how it is performed in practice on the OPX, focusing on timing and fixed point implementation features.
+perspective of applying it for state estimation using the OPX.
+We then show how it is performed in practice on the OPX, focusing on timing and fixed point implementation

-Overview of the demodulation operation
+Overview of the demodulation operation¶

 "Modulation" is the process of encoding a slowly varying waveform \(s(t)\) on a fast-oscillating carrier \(\cos(\omega_{LO}t+\phi)\).
 The simplest type of Modulation is amplitude modulation, which mathematically is simply multiplying the carrier with the waveform we want to encode,